99003655/AppliedSDLC_C4/1_Requirements/Readme.md

 • Whether our system is able to generate and send individual report card to student?

+### Market Analysis

-• Performance tracker gives a simple and user-friendly view of the performance of the individual trainee.
+• Analysis of student performance gives a simple and user-friendly view of the performance of the individual trainee.

 • Trainees can improve performance in Training by using a Performance tracker.